Policies

 Censorship

 The Library affirms every customer's right to make choices and interact with the Library in a way that aligns with their values and beliefs.
 Censorship is the suppression of ideas and information that individuals, groups, or government officials find objectionable or dangerous.
 Censors use the power of the state to impose their view of what is truthful and appropriate, or offensive and objectionable, on everyone else.
+Censorship includes limiting access to, labeling, or removing materials in a manner that is not within generally accepted professional library standards.
 As a tax-supported agent of the State of Colorado, the Library will not suppress or limit customer access beyond legal requirements.

 Customer Privacy